pytorch/serve/docs/apple_silicon_support.md

 * Models: MNIST

 ## Experimental Support
 * For GPU jobs on Apple Silicon, [MPS](https://pytorch.org/docs/master/notes/mps.html) is now auto detected and enabled.
-To prevent TorchServe from using MPS, users have to set `deviceType: "cpu"` in model-config.yaml.
+    * To prevent TorchServe from using MPS, set `deviceType: "cpu"` in model-config.yaml.
     * This is an experimental feature and NOT ALL models are guaranteed to work.
 * Number of GPUs now reports GPUs on Apple Silicon

 ### Testing